todbot/blink1-python/README.md

 ### Pattern playing

-The blink(1) device has a 16 line non-volatile color pattern memory.
+The blink(1) device has a 16-line non-volatile color pattern memory.
-This color pattern plays automatically if power is applied but not connected to a computer.
-You can also trigger this pattern (or sub-patterns) over USB, leaving your application free to do other things besides blink lights.
+This color pattern plays automatically if power is applied but not connected to a computer. you can also trigger this pattern (or sub-patterns) over USB, leaving your application free to do other things besides blink lights.

 Each line in the color pattern consists of an R,G,B triplet and a fade time to reach that color.

-To play the pattern or sub-patterns:
+To play the pattern in blink(1) or sub-patterns:
 ```
 blink1.play()  # play entire color pattern, infinitely looped
 blink1.stop()  # stop a color pattern playing (if playing)